Drug-induced deaths situation (FAQ drug-induced deaths in Europe)

 This section presents the definitions used across Europe.
 It also presents the most recent data available, together with graphics and maps on the number and the rates of drug-induced deaths in Europe.

-This page is part of the Frequently asked questions (FAQ): drug overdose deaths in Europe.
+This page is part of the Frequently asked questions (FAQ): drug-induced deaths in Europe.

 What is a drug-induced death?